digibib/kohadevbox/README.md

 If you don't have them already, you need to install some prerequisites:

 * Install Vagrant: http://www.vagrantup.com/downloads.html

-Note: do not "apt-get install vagrant" on Ubuntu or Wheezy - the required version is not yet in the official repositories.
+  Note: Ubuntu and Debian ship their own vagrant package, but don't use it.
 Download the latest version from the above URL.

 * Install Git: http://git-scm.com/downloads

 Now you can clone the KohaDevBox repository to your local machine and cd into